cosmos/cosmos-sdk/docs/architecture/adr-003-dynamic-capability-store.md

 Full implementation of the [IBC specification](https://github.com/cosmos/ibc) requires the ability to create and authenticate object-capability keys at runtime (i.e., during transaction execution), as described in [ICS 5](https://github.com/cosmos/ibc/tree/master/spec/core/ics-005-port-allocation#technical-specification).
 In the IBC specification, capability keys are created for each newly initialised port & channel, and are used to authenticate future usage of the port or channel.
-Since channels and potential ports can be initialised during transaction execution, the state machine must be able to create object-capability keys at this time.
+Since channels and potentially ports can be initialised during transaction execution, the state machine must be able to create object-capability keys at this time.

 At present, the Cosmos SDK does not have the ability to do this.
 Object-capability keys are currently pointers (memory addresses) of `StoreKey` structs created at application initialisation in `app.go` ([example](https://github.com/cosmos/gaia/blob/dcbddd9f04b3086c0ad07ee65de16e7adedc7da4/app/app.go#L132))